 Bodily-Felt Energetic Experience in Meditation

-I have been endeavouring to present an appropriate emphasis on ethics, and on Feeling, in this ‘Meditation Guidance’ series by highlighting each of the four brahmavihāras as we have been rotating clockwise through the quadrants of the mandala.
-This connection between our natural ethics and these four extremely positive Feeling attitudes that arise as we rest as Consciousness, was strongly emphasised by the Buddha in the way he taught meditation, and reflects the three-fold Ethics-Meditation-Wisdom (Śīla-Samādhi-Prajñā) framework of his teachings.
+I have been endeavouring to present an appropriate emphasis on ethics in this ‘Meditation Guidance’ series by highlighting each of the four brahmavihāras as we have been rotating clockwise through the quadrants of the mandala.
+This connection between our natural ethics and these four extremely positive attitudes that arise as we rest as Consciousness, was strongly emphasised by the Buddha in the way he taught meditation, and reflects the three-fold Ethics-Meditation-Wisdom (Śīla-Samādhi-Prajñā) framework of his teachings.

-A key aspect of the value of exploring the stupa symbolism and the energetic anatomy that it refers to, in conjunction with the mandala, is that it helps understand the important psychodynamic integration that is symbolised by the vertical axis of the mandala.
-In the vertical axis of the mandala, the green Northern Quadrant with its focus on transforming, by resting as Consciousness, the volitional energies that animate us (and which can be known though Intuition), is reconciled with the yellow Southern Quadrant with its focus on the somatic and material embodiment of Consciousness and on the creation of a physical reflection of Consciousness in this material world – in the realm of the perceptual function of Sensation.
+A key aspect of the value of exploring the stupa symbolism and the energetic anatomy that it refers to, in conjunction with that of the mandala, is that it helps us to understand the important psychodynamic integration that is symbolised by the vertical axis of the mandala.
+In the vertical axis of the mandala, the green Northern Quadrant with its focus on transforming, by resting as Consciousness, the volitional energies that animate us (and which can be known though the perceptual function of Intuition), is reconciled with the yellow Southern Quadrant with its focus on the somatic and material embodiment of Consciousness and on creative activity in this material world – in the realm of the perceptual function of Sensation.

 Sensation as Experiencing and Embodiment